 1. Netweaver J2EE Database of the SAP PI System (Recommended Approach)

-When keys are stored in the Netweaver J2EE Database of the SAP PI System, the encryption and ongoing maintenance of keys is done using the OpenPGP key manager.
+When keys are stored in the Netweaver J2EE Database of the SAP PI System, the encryption and ongoing maintenance of keys are done using the OpenPGP key manager.
 It can be accessed via a web browser and provides an excellent user interface to create/update/delete keys.
 It also allows you to implement security settings so that only designated resources have access to view/edit keys.
 It provides robust functionality to import/generate new keys.
 Below are some of the standard features provided by OpenPGP Key Manager:

 - Generating PGP Key Pairs generate PGP key pairs for encryption and/or message signature.